ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #495fcb'> Note:** if I change to `tween` here you'll see that now there is no bouncing no matter which bounce factor you set.

 >**<span style='color: #495fcb'> Note:** We can also use the *JavaScript* shortcut of just using this name once, and it'll automatically be expanded to the longer version behind the scenes by *JavaScript*.

+### Adding Entry Animations

+Animating to a different value in our `modal.jsx` file will be tricky  because we got no indicator for whether this modal was just added to the DOM or if it's already visible.
+So unlike in `challenge-item.jsx`, where we had this `isExpanded` prop that could be used to switch between different values.
+We have no such prop or state in here.

+But *Frame motion* also give us access to another pretty useful prop that we can set on them.
+We can set the `initial` prop, and this initial prop allows us to define an **initial state for the to-be-performed animations that will be assumed immediately after this element has been added to the DOM.**
 <!---
 [comment]: it works with text, you can rename it how you want